ethanyanjiali/deep-vision/imagenet-2012/tensorflow/README.md

 # ImageNet ILSVRC2012 - TensorFlow

-This directory contains the TensorFlow code to replicate famous cliassification models with public ImageNet ILSVRC2012 dataset
+This directory contains the TensorFlow code to replicate famous classification models with public ImageNet ILSVRC2012 dataset